faviq/faviq/README.md

 ### Resource

 - `wikipedia_20190801.jsonl`: wikipedia database in jsonl format; containing the passages (~26M) with passage id, title, and text.
+We take the plain text and lists provided by [KILT](https://arxiv.org/abs/2009.02252) and created a collection of passages where each passage has up to 100 tokens.

 ## Citation